 Materials we file with the SEC may be read and copied at the SEC's Public Reference Room at 450 Fifth Street, N.W., Washington, D.C.
 20549.
 Information on the operation of the Public Reference Room may be obtained by calling the SEC at 1-800-SEC-0330.
 The SEC also maintains an Internet website at www.sec.gov that will contain our reports, proxy and information statements, and other information regarding our company that we will file electronically with the SEC.

 Employees

-As of June 30, 2004, we had six full-time employees.
-We plan to hire our seventh full-time employee in September 2004.
+As of September 30, 2004 we had seven full-time employees.

 Facilities